retrobeachman/zxnext-qr-reader/README.md

 You can of course adapt this to load any kind of file like image files (SCR/SL2), music files (PT3), etc. This is just a very basic implementation.
 I guess you could class it a proof of concept.

 If you have any feedback please let me know.
+This is my first github repository/guide.

 ### Links: